rustl3rs/banner/README.md

 # CAVEAT
 This repository represents a very pre-alpha experimental attempt at the CI/CD system that I wish I had.
+Consider this to be a wish list and a set of goals that would ideally be achieved, instead of something that actually exists.

 **Be warned** until such times as this starts producing releases, it is completely unusable.
 It may never be usable.